kaiping/singa-docs/_posts/docs/2015-01-20-installation.md

         $ make

-  * If you download a release package, please follow the below instructions,
+  * If you download a release package, please follow the instructions below,

         $ tar xvf singa-xxx
         $ cd singa-xxx